-In respect to the profits reinvested by the parent company in the Canadian branch, these can be exempt from taxation and is usually determined based on the value of the properties employed for the branch’s activities.
+In respect to the profits reinvested by the parent company in the Canadian branch, these can be exempt from taxation and this is usually determined based on the value of the properties employed for the branch’s activities.

 In addition to these taxes, companies in Canada can be liable for the payment of the federal goods and services tax (GST), which is a type of value added tax, charged on the goods and services sold on the local market.
-In 2022, the GST is charged at a rate of 5%, but you must know that five Canadian regions apply a different type of tax – the harmonized sales tax, charged at rates of 13% and 15%; this tax includes the standard GST and it is applied in the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.
+In 2023, the GST is charged at a rate of 5%, but you must know that five Canadian regions apply a different type of tax – the harmonized sales tax, charged at rates of 13% and 15%.
+This tax includes the standard GST and it is applied in the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.

 Why open a branch in Canada?

 The costs of opening a company in Canada are not very low, however, the branch is a suitable option for those seeking to invest a lower amount of money into a project.
-Also, the Canadian branch must bear the same name with the parent company, therefore the company name search and approval with the Trade Register is a step that can be skipped in the branch incorporation procedure.
+Also, the Canadian branch must bear the same name as the parent company, therefore the company name search and approval with the Trade Register is a step that can be skipped in the branch incorporation procedure.